Mad cover by Basil Wolverton

 The iconic cover for Mad issue #1 (April 1954).

-Basil Wolverton was a U.S. comic artist, notorious for his unforgettable depictions of wacky, grotesque and ugly people.
-His artwork has often been described as "spaghetti and meatballs", while he referred to himself as a "producer of preposterous pictures of peculiar people who prowl this perplexing planet".
-Naturally his style suited comedy and horror the best.
-Wolverton created humorous comics like 'Powerhouse Pepper' (1942-1952).
+Basil Wolverton was a U.S. comic artist and illustrator, who remains the godfather of all "gross-out comedy" cartoonists.
+His unforgettable depictions of wacky, grotesque and ugly people gained him a strong cult following.
+Early in his career, he drew humorous comics like 'Powerhouse Pepper' (1942-1952).
 He visualized the previously invisible character Lena Hyena for Al Capp's 'Li'l Abner' and designed the hideous woman on the front page of Mad Magazine's 11th issue, arguably the most iconic cover in its history.
-Wolverton drew various chilling one-shot horror stories for comic books like Mystic, Journey Into Unknown Worlds, Adventures Into Terror, Weird Tales of the Future and Weird Mysteries.
-It gained him a strong cult following, but Wolverton also broke with his signature reputation by illustrating various chapters of The Old Testament ('The Bible Story').
-Although a polarizing artist, Basil Wolverton has a highly original, unique and instantly recognizable style, which still influences artists today.
-He remains the godfather of all "gross-out" cartoonists.
-At the same time, his zany and sometimes repulsive illustrations illuminate a sense of fun, elegance and charm.
+Apart from humor, Wolverton proved his versatility by creating chilling horror tales for comic books published by Atlas (nowadays Marvel) and Morse.
+Later in his career, he reinvented himself as a biblical illustrator, drawing various chapters of The Old Testament ('The Bible Story', 1958-1972).
+Although a polarizing artist, Basil Wolverton's highly original, unique and instantly recognizable style still influences artists today.

 Early life and career